 - INCREASE employee loyalty, commitment and motivation, the list goes on…

-So, I hear you ask…how can I encourage a work-life balance in my organisation?
+How can I encourage a work-life balance in my organisation?

 Employees value employers who empower them to manage their own time.
 They feel valued when they know they can finish early to get the boiler fixed or go to a doctors appointment.
 But, expectations are more valuable.
 Sometimes having too much autonomy without expectations creates anxiety and can result in employees working longer hours than they need to, as a show of gratitude.
-So make sure that if you decide to move to a hybrid working model or remain remote, that you send out clear comms around what is expected of your employees and exactly what flex they have in their roles.
+So make sure that if you decide to move to a hybrid working model or remain remote, you send out clear comms around what is expected of your employees and exactly what flex they have in their roles.
 ‘Re-onboarding’ your employees is a super effective way to get this right.

 Check out our blog: Re-onboarding – the essential first steps

-Encouraging your employees to take breaks, take a walk or even work in an entirely different place to home is a great way to help them manage their mental health and wellbeing, and shows that you are considerate of their work-life balance.
+Encouraging your employees to take breaks, take a walk or even work in an entirely different place from home is a great way to help them manage their mental health and wellbeing, and shows that you are considerate of their work-life balance.
 If your organisation will be continuing to work remotely, try creating break-out rooms at set times of the day to encourage people to take a 5-10 minute break to connect with other parts of the organisation and their colleagues.

-- Regularly review workloads:- Managers who talk to their teams regularly will know who is busy and stressed, and who has capacity.
+Managers who talk to their teams regularly will know who is busy and stressed, and who has the capacity.
 So this is a really simple tip to avoid employees working overtime to get tasks completed.
 Encouraging managers to review workloads with their teams and offer help and support with time management, is a great way to show employees that you care about their work-life balance.
 It also offers opportunities for employees to raise any concerns and for managers to check in on their team’s wellbeing.
-Regularly review workloads:- Managers who talk to their teams regularly will know who is busy and stressed, and who has capacity.
+Regularly review workloads:- Managers who talk to their teams regularly will know who is busy and stressed, and who has the capacity.
 So this is a really simple tip to avoid employees working overtime to get tasks completed.
 Encouraging managers to review workloads with their teams and offer help and support with time management, is a great way to show employees that you care about their work-life balance.
 It also offers opportunities for employees to raise any concerns and for managers to check in on their team’s wellbeing.

-- Lead by example:- One of the easiest things you can do to encourage a work-life balance in your organisation is to ‘walk the walk’ and ensure that you and your teams enjoy a healthy work-life balance too.
+One of the easiest things you can do to encourage a work-life balance in your organisation is to ‘walk the walk’ and ensure that you and your teams enjoy a healthy work-life balance too.
 Make sure you’re leaving the office on time, taking breaks and not emailing workers out of office hours or expecting them to deliver work in unworkable time scales when it isn’t urgent.

-- Reconsider time off:- Could your organisation afford to give your employees more time off?
+Could your organisation afford to give your employees more time off?
 Or could you be more flexible about giving unpaid leave?
 To prevent burnout encourage your employees to take their time off within the holiday year by not allowing holiday to be carried over to the next year.
 Alternatively, you could consider offering a scheme to buy more holiday.
 And as I mentioned above, lead by example and make sure you encourage your managers to take time off too.